 But my personal favourite spot is by the large windows, where you can enjoy great tarmac and runway views.

-(This is something sorely lacking from the dark, windowless Qantas Business Lounge.)
+(This is something sorely lacking from the dark, windowless Qantas international Business Lounge at Melbourne Airport!)

 Lounge Food, Drinks & Service

 You won’t go hungry (or thirsty) in this lounge!
 There is a large buffet selection, with both hot and cold meal options.
 In addition, there are a range of plated salads, cheeses and desserts available.
 The quality of the food in the Emirates Lounge in Melbourne is impressive.